 Appropriate Training And Coaching

-Training and guidance are proven to find better results than any other method.
-Making sure sales reps and managers understand the use of the right tools like CRM is imperative to building a successful sales enablement plan.
+Sales training and guidance are proven to find better results than any other method.
+Making sure sales representatives and managers understand the use of the right tools like CRM is imperative to building a successful sales enablement plan.

 Hence it is important to make sure the newly onboarded reps understand their tools well enough and are in sync with the rest of the team.